-If your screenplay is chosen for workshopping, you can either (1) scroll through the Directory and contact actors directly to cast them yourself or (2) email your character breakdowns to firstname.lastname@example.org and we will post them to our members.
-Even if you choose the 2nd option, you are encouraged to scroll through the Directory and submit your preferences from it to the Unfinished Works Coordinator, who will contact actors from the Directory to determine their availability and let you know.
-If you have a particular actor or actors you simply must cast who are not members of the Directory, you can “fast track” their membership, however, you or they will be responsible for the (de minimis) $20 set-up charge per actor, which must be received prior to the reading.
+If your screenplay is chosen for workshopping, you can either (1) scroll through the Directory and contact actors directly to cast them yourself or (2) email your character breakdowns to email@example.com and we will post them to our members.
+Even if you choose the 2nd option, you are encouraged to scroll through the Directory and submit your preferences from it to the Unfinished Works Coordinator.
+If you have a particular actor or actors you simply must cast who are not members of the Directory, you can “fast track” their membership, however, you or they will be responsible for the $20 set-up charge per actor, which must be received prior to the reading.
 Then, we provide a venue, whether live or virtual, for you, free of charge, and conduct a structured reading and workshop in a style the Coordinator can explain to you in more detail, which is designed to give each writer specific, individualized feedback that expressly focuses on his/her/their needs.

 We generally don’t use directors or have rehearsals.
 Part of the fun is seeing how the actors themselves interpret the script.
 It can be an eye-opening part of the process to let the actors self-direct and see what happens!
 This is an experimental creative process and you’re free to try out what you think will best help you improve the piece in this regard.
-Any director must agree to abide by these program requirements and to work closely with Coordinator, to ensure the best possible collaboration and efficient use of talent for the program.
+Any director must agree to abide by these program requirements and to work closely with the Coordinator, to ensure the best possible collaboration and efficient use of talent for the program.
 You may also self-direct, if discussed with and agreed to by the Coordinator.

 The Film Lab often puts out a press release and/or social media news releases about our Unfinished Works program.